knative/docs/blog/articles/get-started-knative-eventing.md

 There is a github repository to accompany this demo [here](https://github.com/josiemundi/knative-eventing-blockchain-demo).
 The source code for all of the individual services is available in the github repo.
 If you want to use the pre-built images from Docker hub then you will only need the files in the yaml directory.

-This demo was presented at the first Knative Community Meetup and there is a video demo [here](https://www.youtube.com/watch?v=sGi_LuAaaT0).

 ## Step 1: Create the Namespace and create a Broker
 ```
 kubectl apply -f 001-namespace.yaml